samiahhossain/Personal_Portfolio_v1/README.md

 This is my personal portfolio website.
-Deployed at samiah.netlify.app
+Deployed at samiah.netlify.app.

-Inspired by Ademir A.
+Layont inspired by Ademir A.
-Icons by Icons8
+Icons by Icons8.